-There are numerous organizations providing some great guidance, effect practices and/or tools to address various student data privacy issues.
-The challenge is that much of this work does not address many of the “on the ground” needs seen by schools, districts states and territories each day.
+There are numerous organizations providing some great guidance, effective practices and/or tools to address various student data privacy issues.
+The challenge is that much of this work does not address many of the “immediate and on the ground” needs seen by schools, districts, divisions, states and territories each day.
 We call these issues “tactical privacy” issues.
-The Consortium’s members address these day-to-day, real-world multi-faceted issues faced each day in the protection of learner information.
+The Consortium’s members address these day-to-day, real-world multi-faceted issues faced each day by privacy stewards in the protection of learner information.

-The Governance leadership serves the SDPC leadership in various functions including:
+The Management Board leadership serves the Consortium in various functions including:

 The SDPC Management Board have approved the following document: